codeRIT/hackathon-manager/docs/api-setup.md

 <img src="assets/api-setup/postman2.png" width="500px" />

 You should get a popup with your hackathon's sign in screen.
-Type in your admin credentials and log in.
+Type in your staff credentials and log in.

 On the next screen, select `Authorize`: